Podcast Starter Kit: 7 Things You Need in 2023

 Before buying any podcasting gear, take some time to brainstorm ideas and develop a focus for your show.

-This means that your podcast should generally address a niche you’re passionate about.
+Your podcast should generally address a niche you’re passionate about.

 Put differently, don’t try to be everything to everyone – focus on an audience you can serve well.